josefigueredo/bootiful-kotlin-todo-list/README.md

 }
 ```
+Very simple and readable!!!

+A very important and notable thing hear is about context definition.
+For configure my routes I use the it.valeriovaudi.todolist.web.config.RouteConfig kotlin singleton and use it
-In order to load this configuration I use it on the main app file and add this routes as initializer like in the figure
+in order to load this configuration I use it on the main app file and add this routes as initializer like in the figure
 ![](https://github.com/mrFlick72/bootiful-kotlin-todo-list/blob/master/images/routes_config.png)